-As a product moves through this process, risks are reduced at each step.
-Earlier stage programs have higher risk and are the least likely to attract private capital.
-CPRIT typically invests in early stage companies where private capital is hardest to obtain.
-CPRIT uses subject matter expert peer reviewers to identify the most promising projects.
-CPRIT's investment in early stage companies increases the number of cancer therapies in development in Texas thereby stimulating the Texas life sciences ecosystem.
+Companies working with products that are at an earlier development stage (preclinical, Phase I and Phase II clinical trials) are a higher investment risk and have a harder time attracting private capital.
+CPRIT invests in these early stage companies where private capital is hardest to obtain, typically referred to as the technology "valley of death," where promising ideas die for lack of funding.
+Subject matter experts review company proposals to identify the most promising projects.
+CPRIT's investment in early stage companies increases the number of cancer therapies in development in Texas, which stimulates the Texas life sciences ecosystem.

-CPRIT uses its limited resources to maximize clinical benefits including curing disease, slowing progression, earlier detection, mitigating side effects, and/or reducing cost of care.
+CPRIT uses its limited resources to maximize clinical benefits, including curing disease, slowing cancer progression, detecting malignancies earlier, mitigating side effects, and/or reducing cost of care.
 More scientifically and commercially attractive product development opportunities exist than CPRIT can fund.
-Therefore, to invest strategically the Product Development Research focuses on the following: